md5502/QuestionAnswers/README.md

 # questionasnswer

-it is practice for learing vue js

-i use a api and every request return a bunch of questions with multi answers to challenge yourself
+it is practice for learning vue js i use a api and every request return a bunch of questions with multi answers to challenge yourself

 ## Project setup